 How CARM Will Change Canadian Imports for The Better

 What is CARM?
 Broadly speaking, the goal of CARM is a digital transformation.
 It will modernize CBSA processes to automate and digitize processes that were previously done manually and/or on paper.
+This means, among other things, the use of the KYC system created by the high-tech company Fully-Verified, which in this case involves digital verification of both the legitimacy of the client’s business and its documentation, which will greatly facilitate and speed up the whole process.
 This will include processes for goods assessment, tax and duty collection, management, and compiling and reporting on trade and revenue across the country.

 The goal, therefore, is to streamline both sides of the process.
 Once the process is complete, it should be easier for importers to navigate the bureaucracy and paperwork, and the CBSA will be able to provide more robust services while – hopefully – cutting ongoing costs in the process.